 Do you want to have your own passport size picture but you don’t have the time and money to hire the services of a photography studio?
 Why not turn your ordinary smartphone picture into a passport size photo with the help of readily available software like Microsoft Word?
-We’ll teach you how to make a passport size ID picture with hardly any effort and skill involved.
+I’ll teach you how to make a passport size ID picture with hardly any effort and skill involved.

 A passport size picture is a photograph – whether digital or printed – that is more or less the same size as a regular passport photo.
 A passport photo is an image that is imprinted on the data page of the passport, alongside personal information such as name and date of birth.

 Nevertheless, passport size pictures remain a requirement of many companies and government institutions, particularly for job and visa applications.
 If you haven’t had a passport before, you might have no idea how big or small a passport photo is.
-Don’t worry, however, because we’ll reveal the exact dimensions of a passport size picture and also teach you how to create this type of photo in Microsoft Word.
+Don’t worry, however, because I’ll reveal the exact dimensions of a passport size picture and I’ll also teach you how to create this type of photo in Microsoft Word.

 Table of Contents

 What is the Size of a Passport Picture or Photo?

 The actual size of a passport photo depends on the country.
 In the Philippines, the exact dimensions of a passport size picture is 3.5 cm x 4.5 cm.

 Take note of the following dimensions for a Philippine passport size picture:

 - The passport picture size in inches is 1.377″ x 1.77″.